NickZward/Personal-Projects/The Pizza Project/README.md

 |111	   |16	      |1	     |Pizza	  |Pizza Diavola (hot) Reg     |10/08/2022|	56 Concord Road |NULL            |Manchester	 |6042	          |1       |
 |112	   |19	      |3	     |Pizza	  |Pizza Quattro Formaggi Large|10/08/2022|	82 Lookout Drive|NULL            |Manchester	 |6040	          |0       |

+## Inventory Management:
+The second dashboard is all about inventory management.
+This will be a lot more complicated than the orders.
+Mainly because I needed to calculate how much inventory will be used and then I have to identify inventory that needs reordering.
+I also want to calculate how much each pizza costs to make based on the cost of the ingredients so that I can keep an eye on pricing and P/L. This dashboard contains information such as:
+Total quantity by ingredient, total cost of ingredients, calculated cost of pizza, percentage stock remaining by ingedient.
+In order to extract the information needed for this dashboard I used this query:
 ```
 SELECT
 	s1.item_name AS item_name,